pikesley/shedbot/words.md

 >slide - radio

 the radio.
-If this seems like a tremendous feat of over-engineering just so I can listen to the cricket while I'm gardening, strap yourselves in because w're just getting started
+If this seems like a tremendous feat of over-engineering just so I can listen to the cricket while I'm gardening, strap yourselves in because we're just getting started

 So, what to do with all this Free Energy, apart from my solar-powered Geoffrey Boycott?
 Well, I thought it might be nice to run some lights down there